viviantomato/back-end-Destiny-Nation/README.md

 This file also has a comment to define a Blueprint.
 Feel free to delete it.

+## `main.py`

+Initialize the app with service account.
+Connect to Cloud Firestore database.

 ## `app/models` Directory

 This project already includes `app/models/city.py` and `app/models/user.py`, to anticipate the models `City` and `User`.